tytydraco/yessleep/out/Theres_a_Pool_in_Pikeral_Park.md

 “Yeah, Scottie?”
 His breath smelled of whisky, but the word Scottie didn’t sting.
 I hadn't realized how much I had missed it.

 “There’s this pool in Pikeral Park.
-Will you go with me tonight?"
+Will you go with me?"